 Now that you understand more about the risks around serving as your own registered agent, you should consider the best option, which is to hire a professional company that provides registered agent services.

 Not only will you benefit from a service with extensive experience in company formation and compliance, but the registered agent company may also provide additional services.
 They can provide assistance in keeping track of your filing deadlines, help you with filing your annual reports and advise you on compliance issues.
 They have a team of people trained in this area and can support you when you have questions.

-The biggest advantage in using a registered agent service is that they normally have a presence in every state in the U.S. That means you can open up a location in any state and not have to be concerned about designating a new registered agent in that state.
-You just have to notify your registered agent service that you added another location in a state.
+The biggest advantage of using a registered agent service is that they normally have a presence in every state in the U.S. That means you can open up a location in any state and not have to be concerned about designating a new registered agent in that state.
+You just have to notify your registered agent service that you added another location

 It is obvious that a registered agent service will provide many benefits.
 The challenge is which company to hire.
 This site has information on some of the top registered agent services in the country.
 Here is a summary of the most popular choices: